Languages

 • Classroom language

-• Numbers, age & dates, horoscopes, character adjectives
+• Numbers, age & dates

 • Colours and agreement